tendermint/tendermint/spec/consensus/light-client.md

 In the following, only the details of the data structures needed for this specification are given.

   * header fields
-    - *height*
+    - *Height*
-    - *bfttime*: the chain time when the header (block) was generated
+    - *Time*: the chain time when the header (block) was generated
-    - *V*: validator set containing validators for this block.
+    - *ValidatorsHash*: hash of the validators for the current block
-    - *NextV*: validator set for next block.
+    - *NextValidatorsHash*: hash of the validators for the next block
+    - *LastCommitHash*: hash commit from validators from the last block
     - *commit*: evidence that block with height *height* - 1 was committed by a set of validators (canonical commit).
     We will use ```signers(commit)``` to refer to the set of validators that committed the block.

   * signed header fields: contains a header and a  *commit* for the current header; a "seen commit".
-In the Tendermint consensus the "canonical commit" is stored in header *height* + 1.
+  In Tendermint consensus the "canonical commit" is stored in header *height* + 1.

   * For each header *h* it has locally stored, the lite client stores whether it trusts *h*.
 We write *trust(h) = true*, if this is the case.